ismael-mendoza/ismael-mendoza.github.io/projects.md

 ### Shear Inference with Hamiltonian Monte Carlo

-- We leverage JAX-GalSim together with Michael Schneider's importance sampling [approach](https://arxiv.org/abs/1411.2608) to develop a new Bayesian pipeline for cosmic shear inference.
+- We leverage JAX-GalSim together with Michael Schneider's importance sampling [approach](https://arxiv.org/abs/1411.2608) to develop a new Bayesian method for cosmic shear inference.

 ### Differentiable Forward Models of Galaxy Light Profiles